Useful Notes / Hanover-Stuart Wars

-- Political Correctness Gone Mad: In polite circles it was common to call Charles "the Cheveliar" as a euphemistic alternative to either "prince" or "pretender".
-Either one of these words would be inflamatory to the other faction whereas everyone agreed that Charlie was at least an aristocrat.
+- Political Correctness Gone Mad: In polite circles it was common to call Charles "the Chevalier" as a euphemistic alternative to either "prince" or "pretender".
+Either one of these words would be inflammatory to the other faction, whereas everyone agreed that Charlie was at least an aristocrat.

-- Proud Warrior Race: The Scottish Highlanders are often characterised as such, although in reality few were professional soldiers.
+- Proud Warrior Race: The Scottish Highlanders are often characterized as such, although in reality few were professional soldiers.

 - Rape, Pillage, and Burn: General Cumberland specifically ordered this done to the Highlands in order to render it incapable of revolting again.